Symptoms — hair loss

-Our Thyroid Health Package — a holistic approach to healthy hair and more
+Our Thyroid Health Approach — a holistic approach to healthy hair and more

-Our Thyroid Health Package eases your body into its healthiest balance in the most
+Our T-Balance Plus helps ease your body into its healthiest balance in the most

 NOTE: If you think your hair loss is related to a hormonal imbalance, see our Hormonal Health Packages.
 If you think